Quine–McCluskey algorithm

 Hasse diagram of the search graph of the algorithm for 3 variables.
 Given e.g. the subset $S = \{abc, a\overline{b}c, \overline{a}bc, \overline{a}b\overline{c}, \overline{a}\overline{b}c \}$ of the bottom-level nodes (light green), the algorithm computes a minimal set of nodes (here: $\{ \overline{a}b, c \}$, dark green) that covers exactly $S$.

-The Quine–McCluskey algorithm (QMC), also known as the method of prime implicants, is a method used for minimization of Boolean functions that was developed by Willard V. Quine in 1952 and extended by Edward J. McCluskey in 1956.
+The Quine–McCluskey algorithm (QMC), also known as the method of prime implicants or the tabulation method, is a method used for minimization of Boolean functions that was developed by Willard V. Quine in 1952 and extended by Edward J. McCluskey in 1956.
 As a general principle this approach had already been demonstrated by the logician Hugh McColl in 1878, was proved by Archie Blake in 1937, and was rediscovered by Edward W. Samson and Burton E. Mills in 1954 and by Raymond J. Nelson in 1955.
 Also in 1955, Paul W. Abrahams and John G. Nordahl as well as Albert A. Mullin and Wayne G. Kellner proposed a decimal variant of the method.

 The Quine–McCluskey algorithm is functionally identical to Karnaugh mapping, but the tabular form makes it more efficient for use in computer algorithms, and it also gives a deterministic way to check that the minimal form of a Boolean F has been reached.
-It is sometimes referred to as the tabulation method.

 The Quine-McCluskey algorithm works as follows: